-If you are interested in a future full-year position (September 2018 - August 2019), please complete this form and the NAIP team will follow up with you when the application becomes available.
+If you are interested in a future full-year position (September 2018 - August 2019), please complete this form and the NAIP team will follow up with you when the application becomes available in March/April.

 MIRA and English for New Bostonians are partnered to place 30 AmeriCorps members at immigrant- and refugee-serving organizations throughout Massachusetts.
 A NAIP AmeriCorps member commits to a full-time, 6- or 11-month service position while receiving a modest living allowance, health benefits, and training.